ros-navigation/docs.nav2.org/concepts/index.rst

 Finally, in the case of a total failure, a recovery may be implemented to call an operators attention for help.
 This can be done with email, SMS, Slack, Matrix, etc.

+It is important to note that the behavior server can hold any behavior that need access to costmap or TF buffer not just recovery behaviors.

 Smoothers
 =========